ShathaAlshalawi/Gallstone_project/README.md

 Our analysis of the prepared data revealed three main insights:

 * **Feature Relationships:** Charts like **Age vs. BMI** showed patterns and clusters among high-risk patients.
 We also found a strong link between specific **pre-existing conditions (Comorbidities)** and gallstone presence, identifying key risk factors.
-* **Data Preparation Check:** We reviewed the spread of variables (e.g., Cholesterol) to confirm the need for standardization, ensuring no single factor dominates the model.
+* **Data Preparation Check:** We reviewed the spread of variables to confirm the need for standardization, ensuring no single factor dominates the model.
 * **Class Balance:** The dataset was confirmed to be **well-balanced** (nearly equal patients with and without gallstones), meaning our models will not be biased toward one outcome.

 ---